rayrayson/blow/README.md

 to the path where you downloaded Blow.

     mycluster {
-        access-key = xxxx
-        secret-key = yyyy
-        region-id = us-east-1
-        zone-id = us-east-1d
-        image-id =  ami-e565ba8c
-        size = 2
-        instance-type = t1.micro

-        operations = [
-            hostname
+        accessKey '123...'
+        secretKey 'xyz...'
+        regionId 'us-east-1'
+        zoneId 'us-east-1d'
+        imageId 'ami-e565ba8c'
+        instanceNum 3
+        instanceType 't1.micro'

-            { nfs = {
+        operations {
-                path: /soft
-                device: /dev/sdh1
-            }}

-            { sge = { root: /soft/sge6, installation-type: deploy } }
-        ]
+    	    nfs(path: '/soft')
+            sge(path: '/soft/sge6', installationMode: 'deploy')
         }
+    }

-In the above configuration replace the `access-key` and `secret-property` with your Amazon AWS account credentials.
+In the above configuration replace the `accessKey` and `secretKey` with your Amazon AWS account credentials.

-This will create a cluster with two nodes, based on the `Amazon Linux 2012.03 (x86_64)` public AMI, configure the `/etc/hosts` file, a shared NFS and install the <a href="http://gridscheduler.sourceforge.net" target="_blank">Open Grid Engine</a>, formerly Sun Grid Engine (SGE) batch-queuing system for distributed resource management.
+This will create a cluster with three nodes, based on the `Amazon Linux 2012.03 (x86_64)` public AMI, configure the `/etc/hosts` file, a shared NFS and install the <a href="http://gridscheduler.sourceforge.net" target="_blank">Open Grid Engine</a>, formerly Sun Grid Engine (SGE) batch-queuing system for distributed resource management.